benjamintanweihao/benjamintanweihao.github.io/source/blog/2015-02-05-how-to-build-streams-in-elixir-easily-with-stream-resource-awesomeness.html.markdown

 tags: Elixir, Streams
 ---

-Streams are fascinating.
-They are fascinating because Streams allow us to model infinite data.
+Streams are fascinating because they allow us to model infinite data.
 In addition, a stream can be _composed_ together to form other stream.
 The possibilities are _endless_ – pun intended!

 I have covered streams in a [previous](/blog/2013/08/14/elixir-for-the-lazy-impatient-and-busy-part-5-streams-streaming-dynamo/) post many moons ago.
 But let's revisit the basics a bit, because why not?